 US Fish and Wildlife’s Schoolyard Habitat Program

-SONOMA COUNTY SCHOOLS THAT HAVE BEEN FUNDED BY THE SCHOOLYARD HABITAT PROGRAM include Oak Grove Elementary School, Casa Grande High School, Thomas Page Academy, Sunridge School, and College Oaks Montessori School.
+SONOMA COUNTY SCHOOLS THAT HAVE BEEN FUNDED BY THE SCHOOLYARD HABITAT PROGRAM include Oak Grove Elementary School, Casa Grande High School, Thomas Page Academy, Sunridge School, Mark West Elementary School, Wright Charter School, and College Oaks Montessori School.